 All grades for noncredit students are either Successfully Completed (SC) or Not Successfully Completed (NC).
 This grading criterion is used for all assignments and the final course grade

 All courses are offered online allowing students and faculty from all over the globe to interact and learn from one another.
-Courses are offered in three, 14-week semesters.
+Courses are offered in four, 12-week semesters.

 - TP5005 Spiritual Crisis